True North Cruises Facilities & Activities

 If you’re looking for experienced and knowledgeable fishing instructors look no further than the guides aboard the True North.
 Regardless of whether you are a beginner or an ‘expert’, you will benefit from our ‘local’ knowledge ensuring unequalled opportunity from the remote Kimberley to untouched West Papua and the rarely fished islands of the Eyre Peninsula.

 Our Seven Seas in Seven Seasons calendar presents an array of species to challenge fisherpersons of every calibre.
-You will be presented with convenient opportunity to do battle with some of the world’s most revered sports-fish.
+You will be presented with a convenient opportunity to do battle with some of the world’s most revered sports fish.
 The iconic barramundi, the elusive mangrove jack, finger mark bream, golden snapper, jewfish, pink snapper, delectable whiting and even the mighty sailfish are all on the agenda!

 With six expedition vessels (not zodiacs) accompanying the True North, guests have greater opportunity to do “what they want, when they want.”
 The luxury of so many dedicated expedition boats means that we can always allocate craft to different fishing styles and to varying degrees of experience.
 Fish in comfort and receive the individual attention that the True North is famous for.